dzenad83/eks-terraform/README.md

 ## Description of IaC Process ##

-Infrastructure as Code (IaC) is the management of infrastructure (networks, virtual machines, load balancers, and connection topology)
+Infrastructure as Code (IaC) is the process of initialization and management of infrastructure (networks, virtual machines, load balancers, and connection topology) by code.

 # Requirements
 1. Create pem key manually in EC2 console.
 Nameing: key-ec2-{projectname}.pem